TACC-Cloud/Gateways22/block5/github.md

 <img src="../images/github_createfork.png" class="img-responsive" alt="GitHub Fork Tapis UI">

 In the next page, you can rename your copy of the fork or leave the defaults.
+Make sure the "Copy the main branch only" option is not checked.
+We will need the gh-pages branch to configure GitHub Pages later.
 When you are ready to proceed, click *Create Fork*.

 <img src="../images/github_namefork.png" class="img-responsive" alt="GitHub Create the Fork">